 Climb high and gain a rewarding career

-Arboriculture is your first choice if tree maintenance and sustainability are important to you.
+Arboriculture is your first choice if tree maintenance and sustainability is important to you.
 You will learn how to identify and select trees, diagnose and treat their health, and prepare tenders and reports.
-You will be trained in the most up to date techniques available to this trade, using highly specialled equipment that meets industry best practice and all legislative standards.
+You will be trained in the most up-to-date techniques available to this trade, using highly specialised equipment that meets industry best practice and all legislative standards.

 Industry connections and resources

 Our qualified and industry-experienced teachers will guide you through your studies with professionalism and current knowledge.
 You will have access to all the right gear and exceptional facilities.

 The industry body is the VTIO – Victorian Tree Industry Organisation.
 The VTIO covers a broad range of disciplines within the industry including ongoing training.

 On successful completion of this course you will be a qualified Arborist.